nikita194/TSW01-REPRODUCIBLE-OPEN-SOURCE/README.md

    ```

 > [!TIP]
-> The final repository structure should look like this:
+> At this stage, the repository structure should look like this:

 ```plaintext
 ├── tsw01